-At Givebutter each role on our team is banded based on specific job criteria.
+At Givebutter, each role on our team is banded based on specific job criteria.
 This helps us maintain equity, benchmark compensation, create career paths, and plan headcount.
 Below is a guide to how we set bands and track career growth.
-A Band is what is determined when all the criteria below is used to dictate the full purview of a role.
+A band is what is determined when all the criteria below are used to dictate the full purview of a role.

 To see a more detailed breakdown of our banding system you can check out Givebutter’s Banding Chart.